 Flor Isava-Machi, Instructor

-In addition to her history with dance she has studied music and earned a Law degree & Master’s degree in Law in Caracas, Venezuela.
+In addition to her history with dance, she earned a Law degree and Master’s degree in Civil Law in Caracas, Venezuela, her home town.

 Maria Nuñez, Instructor

 María Núñez was born in San Luis Potosi, Mexico.
 She began her flamenco studies at an early age at “Difusion Cultural de la Universidad Autonoma de San Luis Potosi” and continued studying at "Centro de Arte Luna Cabal" under the direction of Lizette Barrón.
 She also performed in the school's company “Luna y Cantera Flamenco”.

 She has studied with Isabel Triviño, Mercedes Amaya, Karime Amaya, and Marcela Morín.
 In July 2011 she attended the 3rd International Contemporary Dance Festival Ibérica, celebrated in Querétaro, Mexico and continued her studies with Manolo Marín, Ángeles Gabaldón, “El Junco”, Adrián Galia, María Pagés, Mariano Bernal, and Juan Paredes.

 She currently lives in Pittsburgh PA, performing with the group “Alba Flamenca”, where she has taken classes with Fanny Ara and Alice Blumenfeld.
 She was awarded second place in the Flamenco Vivo Carlota Santana International Contest 2016, in New York City.